 - Representatives from both colleges and departments have been very involved in shaping the development of TMS, to ensure it meets the needs of the collegiate University.
 The representatives participated in regular review meetings as system features were developed, as well as hands on sessions where they were asked to share feedback on their experience of using TMS

-The TMS solution will be fully consistent with the University’s strategy to use Microsoft technologies for custom development of software applications, providing a secure and resilient solution that can be easily supported.
-TMS will aim to save time for users, wherever possible, by being flexible and intuitive, and reducing the need for repetitive tasks.
+The TMS solution is fully consistent with the University’s strategy to use Microsoft technologies for custom development of software applications, providing a secure and resilient solution that can be easily supported.
+TMS aims to save time for users, wherever possible, by being flexible and intuitive, and reducing the need for repetitive tasks.

-The solution will make use of existing integrations with other University systems.
+The solution makes use of existing integrations with other University systems.